What types of rodents are most common in Virginia?

 Mice and rats live in a variety of outdoor environments, including wooded areas, fields, and parks.
 If your property is next to a place where rodents thrive, there is a very good chance they will find their way onto your property and eventually into your home.

 Inside, rodents, depending on the type, nest behind walls, under floors, above ceilings, in furniture, or behind large appliances—usually within 10-30 feet of their food sources.

 How do I get rid of rodents?

-When it comes to dealing with rodents, the best way to eliminate them and prevent them from returning is with the help of a pest control company that specializes in rodent control.
-When you partner with Star City Pest Control & Wildlife Services, you can count on our team to get rid of rodents that have infested your home or business.
+When it comes to dealing with rodents, the best way to eliminate them and prevent them from returning, especially in the winter, is with the help of a pest control company that specializes in rodent control.
+When you partner with Star City Pest Control & Wildlife Services, you can count on our team to get rid of rodents that have infested your business or home.